Embracing the Weights: A Starter's Guide to Pregnancy Workout Safety

 Sculpting Strength Safely: Pregnancy-Friendly Weightlifting Techniques

-As pregnancy progresses, your workout regime needs to adjust accordingly.
-Here are some gym workouts specifically tailored for pregnancy.
-They not only keep you in shape but also prep your body for childbirth.
-For example, the standing row fortifies your back, offsetting the shift in your center of gravity.
-Carry out this exercise on a low-impact cable machine with lighter weights.
+As the belly grows, your workout needs to adapt.
+Let's dive into some pregnancy-safe gym workouts that not only keep you fit but also prepare your body for labor.
+The standing row, for instance, strengthens your back, helping counterbalance your shifting center of gravity.
+You can perform this on a low-impact cable machine using lighter weights.

 How about squats?
 They're a fantastic way to strengthen your lower body and core, but as your belly grows, maintaining balance might be challenging.
 Try wall squats or plie squats, they offer added stability.